 What Are the Benefits of Walking?

 Walking is such an underrated exercise!
-How many of us give it a second thought when we are going about our daily business?
+How many of us give it a second thought when going about our daily business?

-When stopping to think about that last question, how many of us realise that we actually spend a lot of time in the car, on public transport or sedentary, staring at screens?
+When stopping to think about that last question, how many of us realize that we spend a lot of time in the car, on public transport, or sedentary, staring at screens?

 Does Walking Reduce Inflammation?

-Persistent, sub-clinical inflammation is a risk factor for many chronic diseases.
-As well as disabilities that come with aging.
+Persistent, sub-clinical inflammation is a risk factor for many chronic diseases and disabilities associated with aging.

-Keeping chronic inflammation at bay is essential for your overall health – through what you eat, think, how you move, and your lifestyle.
+Keeping chronic inflammation at bay is essential for your overall health – through your eating, thinking, moving, and lifestyle.